gvwilson/thirdbit/src/fiction/still-book/index.md

 grumbled.
 "Including a cleaning.
 But that's fifteen licorice, not fifteen gumdrops, and I'll have candy in hand, understood?"

 "Grumps, she doesn't have fifteen licorice.
-You heard her---she doesn't even have fifteen gumdrops, not without a month of skipping breakfast.
+You heard her—she doesn't even have fifteen gumdrops, not without a month of skipping breakfast.
 Just once, just this once, can you give someone a ride-on?"